bucs110a0spring22/ch-6-lab-makoikeda/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+  Given a function that prints values in the sequence 3n+1 until it stops at 1, I created a function that draws a graph of the 3n+1 function.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 1

-Grace days remaining: < # >/5
+Grace days remaining: 3/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ N/A

 ## REFERENCES:
- < List any outside resources used >
+ N/A

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ N/A